Ms Deborah Southerland

 Within these areas, Deb works with Students to facilitate an exploration of critical and expanded Fashion Practices wherein Students can synthesise their individual strengths, creative vision and professional ambitions.

-Deb is L3 lead for the Fashion Textiles programme and leads the following modules
+In addition to her Programme Leader Role Deb is L6 lead for the Fashion Textiles programme and Module Leader for

 Professional Practice in Fashion Textiles 1